A LOOK BACK: CHASING A DREAM

-*The elevator element.
-As you can imagine, in the historic city center finding a building with an elevator is a rarity.
+*The elevator.
+As you can imagine, in the historic city center finding a building with an elevator is rare.
 When your apartment is on the top floor, not only is having an elevator handy for practical tasks like renovation and shopping, but also for investment and re-sale potential: people love elevators (we all know, that’s not claustrophobic-ly-me, but I digress…).
 However, the owner had not “bought into” said elevator, meaning a new owner would need to purchase rights.
 Ready for this?
 To the tune of €25k.
 (I’ll stick with stairs).

 This apartment below is one of the most interesting.
-Located within a medieval tower, outside and inside, the space conjures images of childhood fairytales.
+Located within a medieval tower, the space conjures images of childhood fairytales.
 Naturally, the configuration features multi-storied rooms stacked on top of each other over five floors.

 Code name: The Tower.

 Pros: One-of-a-kind cool factor.
 Great views.
 Spacious kitchen.
 Top floor room (with the brick arched ceiling) would be an amazing yoga room!
 Approx. 100 sq meters.